Here are some questions with answers that may be helpful

 Q: I am the only young person from my church going to Contagious – How will I make friends?

-You won’t be the only person arriving not knowing anyone, and Contagious and Contagious Nano is a great place for making new friends!
+You won’t be the only person arriving not knowing anyone, and Contagious Max and Contagious Go are great places for making new friends!
 Lots of our teaching is done in small groups which are a great way to get to know people your age.

 There’s also a wide variety of afternoon activities and so you will have the chance to meet other young people who are interested in the same things as you.
 SUS leaders are there to look after you and will make sure that you always have the opportunity to enjoy being with others.